 Future Affairs 19 - Foreign Office of Germany | Berlin - Stage Design and Lounge Area

-In collaboration with Re:publica the stage and lounge area was designed in the large-scale event at Foreign Office in Berlin.
-Colours, materials, graphics, lighting and media created a great dystopian project at the luxurious building for the largest internet and digital society conference and speakers from all over the world.
+In collaboration with Re:publica, the stage and lounge area were designed in the frame of the large-scale event at the Foreign Office in Berlin.
+Colours, materials, graphics, lighting and media created a dystopian atmosphere within the massive building for the largest internet and digital society conference with speakers from all over the world.

-In the afternoon two other themes were discussed, the first one entitled "Democracy & digitisation: will democracy survive the digital revolution?" with Alicia Bárcena Ibarra from Chile, the professor from Brasilia Marisa von Bülow, the German artist Hito Steyerl, Marina Weisband project manager politics and Xiao Qiang from China.
+In the afternoon two more topics were discussed.
+The first one entitled "Democracy & digitalization: Will democracy survive the digital revolution?" with Alicia Bárcena Ibarra from Chile, professor from Brasilia Marisa von Bülow, German artist Hito Steyerl and Marina Weisband, project manager politics and Xiao Qiang from China.

-The project included three main areas, the stage where the conferences were held, the decompression area and the entrance lounge area.
-All areas were designed for the maximum comfort of guests, in collaboration with graphic designers and video and sound engineers who made the perfect environment for conferences.
-The areas have been connected with the idea of brand identity of the event and trying to communicate a strong dystopia with the surrounding environment with the use of strong geometries and bright colours.
+The project included the concept and installation of the three main areas, the stage where the conferences were held, the foyer and the entrance lounge area.
+All areas were designed for the maximum comfort of the guests, in collaboration with graphic designers as well as video and sound engineers who made the perfect environment for conferences.
+The areas have been designed based on the idea of the brand identity of the event, trying to communicate a strong dystopian atmosphere in combination with the surrounding environment, using sharp geometries and bright colours.

-The project dialogues in a contemporary way with the massive building, the monumental geometries are reinterpreted in a lighter and more modern key.
-With the help of graphics designer, the project starts with the three-dimensional development of the geometric decomposition of the globe.
+The project dialogues in a contemporary way with the massive building, the monumental geometries are reinterpreted in a lighter and modern way.
+With help of the graphic department, the project starts with the three-dimensional development of the geometric decomposition of the globe.
 The different areas are connected by a common architectural project.
-The project was temporary and the conference day was a great success from the point of view of the usability of the spaces designed.
+The project was temporary and the conference day was a great success from the usability of the spaces designed.